fxswiatowicz/cogs298-project/README.md

 *Fig.1: A simplified diagram of of the MDP.
 At each time step, the state of the environment is presented to the agent, who then makes a decision.
 The state of the environment changes and the agent is given a reward; a positive, negative, or neutral value based on the action taken.
 These observations are given to the agent to make another decision with (Sutton and Barto, 2018).*

+The reward is calculated as a function of the current state of the environment and the action taken [(Alzantot, 2017)](#sources).
+In the case of Pong, if the ball goes past the agent, the agent receives a reward of -1.
+If the agent hits the ball past the opponent, the reward given is +1.
+For all other state/action pairs, the environment returns a reward of 0 [(Karpathy, 2016)](#sources).
+In a normal

+The state, action, and reward provide

+### MDP Problems
+#### Discounted Reward
+When calculating the total return

 This description glosses over a key part of the MDP structure: how  states, actions, and rewards interact with eachother.
 As previously mentioned, the goal of RL is to maximize the return, the total reward earned.
-The state, action, and reward provide
+#### Notes (to be deleted)
+must include a few things: discount factor (explain why), state transition probability, reward function -- how they interact with eachother?
+Reward function R(s,a) based on the state and the action taken, can either return -1,0,or 1 Discount factor gamma - between 0 and 1 -- explain why we need to discount Probability of state transition

+How we get highest reward: optimize the policy -- PI How to we do that?
+Policy gradients
+Policy search refers to methods that directly learn the policy for solving a Markov Decision Process (MDP) and Policy gradients are a subset of this wide class of algorithms.

+Policy gradients -- no value function -- directly change policy